svelte-drama/suspense/README.md

 Two events are availabe:

-- _on:error_: Triggers after a promise given to `suspend` is rejected.
+- _onerror_: Triggers after a promise given to `suspend` is rejected.
 The original error is passed as part of `event.detail`.
-- _on:load_: Triggers when all components inside the `<Suspense>` block have finished loading.
+- _onload_: Triggers when all components inside the `<Suspense>` block have finished loading.

 ```svelte
 <script>